HectorPulido/Cooklang/README.md

 ```
 This command is like a jump but instead of jump to a specific line, jumps to a zone
 ```
-zone myZone;
+Zone myZone;
 ```
 A zone is a specific line of the code where the pointer can jump easily

 ### Variables
 You can set a variable just like this
 ```
-assign variableName Value of the variable;
+Assign variableName Value of the variable;
 ```
 to update a variable you can use the command update
 ```
-update variableName other value;
+Update variableName other value;
 ```
 There are some reserved variable names like "Temporal", this variable keeps the value of an operation, like this
 ```
 Operation {variable1} / 10 ;
-assign operationResult {Temporal};
+Assign operationResult {Temporal};
 ```
 ### Comments
 The line of code that starts with a # will be ignored, like.